navindu2004/bookmycosmo/README.md

-# bookmycosmo by the backbenchers 2.0
+# bookmycosmo by the backbenchers 2.0 watup nigga